-The Director has adopted the TW forum GPG as the procedure for all Temporary Works.
+The Director has adopted the TW forum GPG as his procedure for all Temporary Works.

-The Director is the "Designated Individual" (DI) as defined in the GPG.
+He is the "Designated Individual" (DI) as defined in the TW forum GPG.

-The Director has briefed the key staff on how to follow the GPG, explaining the importance of good process.
-The site engineer has been appointed as the TWC and the Supervisor as TWS and this was formalised using the Appointment Letters in Appendix B of the GPG.
-The Director considers that training staff to be TWC's and TWS's involves coaching and mentoring.
-For this reason, onthe-job training, evaluations and site visits are regularly carried out and recorded.
+He has briefed his key staff on how to follow the GPG, explaining the importance of good process.
+He has appointed his site engineer as TWC and his Supervisor as TWS and formalised this using the Appointment Letters in Appendix B of the GPG.
+He considers that training his staff to be TWC's and TWS's involves coaching and mentoring so he maintains regular contact and makes site visits to observe their work.